getsentry/relay/docs/index.md

 init` command.
 The command puts configuration files in the `.relay` folder under the current working directory:

-We will be creating a custom configuration since the default configuration creates a `managed` mode configuration which is not supported by sentry at the current time.

 ```sh
 ❯ ./relay config init
 Initializing relay in /<current_directory>/.relay